cph101/MoreBoxes/README.md

 ## Can I make my own boxes?

-Making your own boxes is easy - you just need a good understanding of JSON.
+Making your own box is easy - you just need a good understanding of JSON.

+There are 3 main fields:
+`boxName` - The name of the box - String Value `boxPrice` - The price of the box - can be either **25, 20, or 15**.
+Numeric Value `blooks` - An array of the blooks - scroll down to learn more ->